DanteCely/nodo-frontend-workshop/davebarco/1-news-paper-html-css/README.md

 - Responsive handling
   - [Como establecer rangos de ancho para tus CSS Media Queries](https://www.freecodecamp.org/espanol/news/como-establecer-rango-de-ancho-para-tus-css-media-queries/)
   - [A Hands-On Guide to Mobile-First Responsive Design](https://www.uxpin.com/studio/blog/a-hands-on-guide-to-mobile-first-design/)

+---

+This is a very basic example, and you would likely want to style it with CSS to resemble a newspaper article more closely, like setting a font type,size, and color, Add Some margins and formatting.
+Also, you would likely want to use a more advanced layout and design, as well as including multiple articles and images on the page, for a more accurate replica of a newspaper front page.